SangerCytometry/PPMS-to-HTML-table/README.md

 Use windows task scheduler to run the python script every 10 minutes to keep the CSV file up to date.

 The file ppms_to_csv_sched.bat can be used to do this.
 Just replace the first portion with the location of your python installation and the second with the location of your script.

+We also run a sideshow of picture posters on the same screen as shown above using IrfanView. www.irfanview.com/